Saturday, April 23, 2011

 Perennial sages are a beautiful addition to any summer garden and come in a variety of cultivars ranging from 18-24 inches to 2-3 feet in height.
 One of my all-time favorites for long bloom time and vibrant color is Salvia nemerosa 'May Night'.
 This lovely perennial is drought tolerant, deer resistant and is attractive to both butterflies and hummingbirds.
 It was also voted as Perennial Plant of the Year in 1997!

 Salvia nemerosa 'May Night' displays deep purple blooms from late May through July on 12-18 inch spikes and is hardy in USDA Zone 3-9.
-Salvia prefers to be grown in full sun in moist
+Salvia prefer to be grown in full sun in a moist, yet

-well-drained soil but are drought tolerant once established.
-With regular pinching back of spent blooms this beautiful perennial can have a repeat performance all the way through fall.
-For more information on maintaining salvia visit: Pruning-Salvia-A-Simple-How-To .
+well-drained soil and are drought tolerant once established in the garden.
+With regular pinching back of spent blooms, this beautiful perennial can have a repeat performance all the way through fall.
+For more detailed information on maintaining Salvia visit here at: Pruning-Salvia-A-Simple-How-To .

 Salvia 'May Night' New Growth

 Salvia is easy to propagate through stem cuttings or division of a mature plant.
-The best time to divide is in early spring before new foliage starts to appear.
+The best time to divide is in early spring when new foliage just starts to appear.
 It is recommended to apply a layer of mulch around the new planting and keep it well watered until established.
+A well balanced fertilizer (10-10-10 or 20-20-20) in springtime on established plants will help to promote fuller green foliage and vibrant blooms.

-Companion perennials for Salvia 'May Night' include Stella D Oro Daylily, Coreopsis 'Zagreb' or Sedum 'Brilliant' for a vibrant display of color.
-Companion shrubs include 'Gold Mop' Cypress and 'Rosy Glow' Barberry as seen here in the backdrop (left).
+Companion perennials for Salvia 'May Night' include Stella D Oro Daylily, Coreopsis 'Zagreb', Sedum 'Brilliant' and Peony 'Karl Rosenfeld' (photo behind Salvia) for a vibrant display of color.
+Companion shrubs include 'Gold Mop' Cypress, Golden Hinoki Cypress, Blue Star Juniper and Blue Globe Spruce.
 Try out this perennial for a lovely addition to your landscape!

 2 comments: